Cranberry Goat Cheese-Stuffed Chicken Breast with Sage Demi-Glace

 Make Sauce and Finish Dish

-Return pan used to sear chicken to medium-high.
+Return pan used to sear chicken to medium-high heat.
 Add demi-glace, 2 Tbsp. water, sage, and a pinch of salt and pepper to hot pan.
 Bring to a simmer.

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.